MaddyGuthridge/quick-link/README.md

 # quick-link
-A simple web server that powers my private URL shortener
+A simple web server that powered my private URL shortener.

+It is immensely insecure.
+Please don't use it.